estevaopbs/system-logger/README.md

 chmod +x uninstall.sh
 uninstall.sh
 ```
 Then remove the aliases added to .bashrc by at installation.
-If you're running it on other shell than bash, then also remove the aliases you added to the .bashrc equivalent in your shell.
+If you're running it on other shell than bash, then also remove the aliases you added to the equivalent of the .bashrc file for the shell you are using.